Cooperari/cooperari/GettingStarted.md

 This is not a user guide (future work) though.
 As such, it does *NOT* explain:
 * how Coooperari works conceptually - check the [PPPPJ'14 paper](papers/pppj14.pdf)
-* any of the provided examples in detail - read the source code, they are relatively simple.
+* any of the provided examples in detail - read the source code, they are relatively simple!
-* API details.
-For that read the provided Javadoc documentation, available in the release (`doc/javadoc`) or also [online](http://cooperari.org/javadoc).
+* API details - for that read the provided Javadoc documentation, available in the release (`doc/javadoc`) or also [online](http://cooperari.org/javadoc).

 ## Installation